 The Science Plan identifies the compelling scientific questions in the coming decade requiring drilling or coring activities, and the infrastructure (drilling tooling, downhole survey equipment, lab instrumentation, cyberinfrastructure, etc.) required to meet the scientific goals.
 The plans prioritize resource development by the CSDCO, and give funding agencies a roadmap for upcoming community scientific needs.

 If you plan to core or drill on Earth's continents (including in lakebeds) in the next 10 years, regardless of the scope of your project, your ideas should be included in the Science Plan.

-This partial draft includes content for paleorecord disciplines only, with other disciplines to be added during and after the May 18-19, 2017 CSDCO workshop for other scientific disciplines.
-Review the Plan and send comments and additions to CSDCO staff at firstname.lastname@example.org:
+This partial draft includes content for paleorecord disciplines only, with other disciplines to be added based on the May 18-19, 2017 CSDCO workshop for other scientific disciplines.
+Please review, comment on, and edit the Plan, and return it to Mark Shapley (firstname.lastname@example.org) before September 30, 2017:

 - Verify that the scientific motivations capture your work and vision.